cloudfoundry/docs-services/v2-api-changelog.html.md

 title: v2 API Change Log
 ---

+## 2015-04-22 ##
+Move Asynchronous Operations to separate document and remove v2.5 experimental documentation.
+Async operations will be added to a v2.X doc when they are considered non-experimental.

 ## 2015-03-02 ##
 Introduce experimental version of Asynchronous Operations.
 The API allows for provisioning, updating, and deprovisioning of service instances in an asynchronous manner.
 The change includes a new endpoint for checking the status of service instance operations.
 It also allows brokers to return `202 Accepted` in response to provision, update, or deprovision requests with an updated response body to communicate the status of the requested operation.